 "Revenge of the Musketeers" aka "La Fille de D'Artagnan" (1994).
 Somewhat in the spirit of Richard Lester's lighthearted swashbucklers, albeit with more danger and less physical comedy, this enjoyable romp finds an aging D'Artagnan and his comrades summoned into action when D'Artagnan's spirited daughter stumbles onto a political conspiracy.
 Sophie Marceau, the Gallic beauty from "Braveheart" (1995), is feisty and formidable in the lead role, and Philippe Noiret brings an endearingly world-weary wit to the D'Artagnan character.
 Though Bertrand Tavernier's movie is far from perfect—the directorial indulgences include an overlong running time and some pervy topless shots—energetic performances and lush production values compensate for the shortcomings.
 And, truth be told, seeing Marceau freed from her clothes is far from unpleasant.

 Reynolds, Burt.
-Hirsute icon, b.
-1936.
+Hirsute icon, 1936-2018.
 The man with the moustache was at the top of his game around the time I started going to the movies, so perhaps that's why he's still my paradigm of a movie star.
 Or perhaps it's because of the way Reynolds' joie de vivre permeated his performances and his ruthlessly charming TV appearances, which usually involved berating Dom DeLuise while making Dinah or Johnny or Merv convulse with laughter.
-Whatever the case, now that Reynolds has entered his elder-statesman years, savoring rare juicy roles but mostly treading water in crap projects and wink-wink commercials, it's interesting to look back at how badly he squandered his glory years.
+Whatever the case, now that his story is over (no more of that elder-statesman bunk, with rare juicy roles offering reprieves from crap projects and wink-wink commercials), it's interesting to look back at how badly Reynolds squandered his glory years.
 Aside from a handful of good pictures, notably "Deliverance" (1972), "The Longest Yard" (1974), "Semi-Tough" (1977), and "Starting Over" (1978), most of what Reynolds made during his run atop the box office was awful.
 And that was just a prelude for the cinematic misery of the Loni years, with all due respect to the health problems Reynolds suffered at the time.
-Still, even in junk like the "Smokey and the Bandit" pictures or, God forbid, the "Cannonball Run" movies, Reynolds has such a good time being a movie star that his presence almost makes execrable movies entertaining.
-Darker performances, as in his interesting directorial efforts "The End" (1978) and "Sharky's Machine" (1981), hint at depth he's never fully exploited onscreen, and of course he's done some of his best work in later life.
-He's a hoot and a half as a deranged politico in "Striptease" (1996), and there's real gravitas to his turn as a porn king in "Boogie Nights" (1997).
-Though cosmetic surgery and widely publicized financial reversals have taken the option of aging gracefully off the table, Reynolds has a cinematic legacy of which any actor could be proud.
+Still, even in sludge like the "Smokey and the Bandit" pictures or, God forbid, the "Cannonball Run" movies, Reynolds had such a good time being a movie star that his presence almost made execrable movies entertaining.
+Darker performances, as in his interesting directorial efforts "The End" (1978) and "Sharky's Machine" (1981), hinted at depth he's never fully exploited onscreen, and of course he did some of his best work in later life.
+He was a hoot and a half as a deranged politico in "Striptease" (1996), and there's real gravitas to his turn as a porn king in "Boogie Nights" (1997).
+Though cosmetic surgery and widely publicized financial reversals took the option of aging gracefully off the table, Reynolds built a cinematic legacy of which any actor could be proud.
 Case in point: "Hooper" (1978).
 While hardly an unsung gem, the distracting trifle about an aging stunt man is a perfect snapshot of wiseass Burt at the height of his powers.
-He's macho, funny, cranky . . .and he looks like he couldn't care less about the movie.
-Lately, Reynolds has cmpleted a few noteworthy victory laps.
-He published a second (!) autobiography in 2015, and two years later, cult-fave filmmaker Adam Rifkin showcased Reynolds as a faded screen icon in the warmhearted indie "The Last Movie Star."
+He's macho, funny, cranky . . . and he looks like he couldn't care less about the movie.
+In his last years, Reynolds completed a few noteworthy victory laps.
+He published a second (!) autobiography in 2015, and two years after that, cult-fave filmmaker Adam Rifkin showcased Reynolds as a faded screen icon in the warmhearted indie "The Last Movie Star."

 Rhames, Ving.
 Actor, b.
 1959.
 Though he'd already been in movies for a decade, it wasn't until Rhames announced his intentions to "get medieval" on a rapist in "Pulp Fiction" (1994) that he won stardom.
 As the eloquently brutal gangster Marcellus Wallace, Rhames was able to make as much of an impression with his precise vocal delivery as he was with his startling look.
 In the late '90s, Rhames began his run of leading roles in a variety of genres, sometimes playing up his massive build and sometimes diving into pure character work.
 In 1997's "Rosewood," he's an Eastwood-type mystery man who tries to save a black town from extermination by racist whites; in 2001's "Baby Boy," he's a reformed gang-banger; and in 2001's "Dark Blue," he's a morally conflicted police chief surrounded by racism and corruption.
 The actor also enjoys a steady gig as one of Tom Cruise's sidekicks in the "Mission: Impossible" movies, and he's warmly funny in comedies such as "Striptease" (1996).
 Rhames also created a truly great television moment in 1998, when he won a Golden Globe for playing the titular boxing promoter of "Don King: Only in America."
 Noting the achievements of fellow nominee Jack Lemmon, Rhames gave his award to the elder actor.